Nasus Build Guide by NateKiller

 During this phase it's important to look for opportunities to help your team succeed.
 After all, you've put the pressure on them early game so why not return the favor.
 Do not concern yourself as much with last hitting everything with Siphoning Strike.
 It's still important that you gain damage on it throughout the game, but more important that you put pressure on the enemy team with Nasus' wonderful pushing abilities and be with your team to secure objectives.

 Also, be mindful of your build during this time of the game because you will be needing to counter more than just your lane now.
 Feel free to add magic resist or armor if none has been built yet, and look to add health behind already purchased armor you may have.
-In addition, be looking for ways to support your team.
-If they are being hit hard with magic damage, rush a Runic Bulwark to soften the effect of it.

 All that farming is done, now for some team fights.
 This is where many Nasus players will literally see a reversal of the game.
 The team may be dramatically behind in kills when you show up to help.
 But woe is the enemy at this point because you’re ready to bring the pain.

 Do not initiate unless you catch someone well out of position and Wither them for your team.
 Once a fight has commenced, ALWAYS seek out the carry and wither them.
 You don’t have to necessarily catch and hit them if you are also being CC’d because they are useless anyway.
 But it’s important that you take any opportunity to do so if it presents itself.
 They will probably die in 2 or 3 shots of a well farmed SS.
-If you’re finding it hard to reach the carry just be sure you’re in the thick of everything with your Ult on, lay down the Spirit Fire on everyone and SS the nearest target or whoever is targeting your own carry.
-If you find that your Wither is off cooldown, locate the carry again immediately and throw it on them.
+If you’re finding it hard to reach the carry just be sure you’re in the thick of everything with your ultimate on, lay down the Spirit Fire on everyone, and strike the nearest target or whoever is targeting your own carry.
+If you find that your Wither is off cool-down, locate the carry again immediately and throw it on them.
 If they are dead or out of the fight, wonderful, choose another target that is auto-attack based and put it on them instead.

 One thing to keep in mind is to not have tunnel vision and chase the carry out of the fight while your team is being destroyed.
 Not only does this waste your Ult damage, but it wastes SS damage you could put out for your team.
 I am guilty of this sometimes and it’s easy to to do if you’re not careful.